pgiacalo/PCB_Reverse_Engineering_Tool/docs/setup/GITHUB_PAGES_AI_SETUP.md

 ## Overview

 The AI-powered pin name extraction feature works on GitHub Pages **without any special configuration**.
-The feature uses a user-provided API key stored in the browser's localStorage, so no API keys are exposed in the build.
+The feature uses a user-provided API key stored in the browser's sessionStorage, so no API keys are exposed in the build.

 ## ✅ No Configuration Required